LiewLi/liewli.io/sqlite_orm.md

 # SQLite ORM

-How can we build a elegant ORM wrapper for sqlite database?
+How can we build an elegant ORM wrapper for sqlite database?

 ORM involves designing an easy-to-use model mapping system, LINQ system and much more.
 Let's take a look at [sqlite_orm](https://github.com/fnc12/sqlite_orm), trying to investigate it's whole architecture and implementation details, see how it brings us the answer to the question.
 This article assume you have a basic knowledge of SQLite and modern c++ (C++14 features is heavily used in sqlite_orm).